saguas/frappe_base_vat/README.md

 ![Setup/Masters/Company](base_vat/public/images/vies.png)

+###Note

+Base vat check if another customer already has that number.
+If so than customer do not will be saved.
+Some times customers are registers by another name, in that case base vat return the name of that cliente for double check.

 ### From another app

 If you need check the vat number on your own module, just call the whitelist function <i>validate_vat</i> (PATH: base_vat.vat.vat_validation.validate_vat) and pass the vat number and company name as arguments.
 See Customer Script (Customer-Client) <i>validate_vat</i> function.